BaAmadoCamunas/cybersecurity/threat-detection/README.md

-# Phishing Analysis
+# Threat Detection

-This section focuses on investigating phishing attacks through email analysis, link inspection and threat intelligence techniques.
+This section focuses on detecting malicious activity across endpoints, web applications and system logs.

 ## Overview

-The goal of this section is to simulate real SOC phishing investigations, identifying malicious emails and extracting indicators of compromise (IOCs).
+The goal is to build practical SOC detection skills by analyzing logs and identifying suspicious or malicious behaviour.

 Topics may include:
-- Email header analysis
+- Windows security monitoring
-- Malicious URL investigation
+- Linux log analysis
-- IOC extraction and enrichment
+- Web attack detection
-- Phishing campaign analysis
+- Endpoint detection techniques

 ## Status

 Work in progress.
 Write-ups will be added as they are completed.